 If you are running marketing campaigns, you probably are using UTM parameters, which enable you to keep track of the success of your marketing efforts.
-Tools like Google Analytics tells you how many users signed-up (if you have goals setup), but not who.
+Tools like Google Analytics tell you how many users signed up (if you have goals set up), but not who.

 Uscreen supports a function for extracting individual UTM parameters from a web session, then places them in separate columns in the CSV file that contains the lists of your Customers.

 UTM parameters are additional strings that complement a URL.
 The additional information specifies where the traffic of your sales leads is coming from.

 This is one example of a URL that contains UTM parameters (in bold text): https://thebread.life/?utm_source=help_center&utm_medium=help_guide&utm_campaign=utm_article

 When a user starts a web session with the link above and eventually places an order, we record the following information in the database:

 UTM Term: N/A (The example doesn’t come from paid search ads)